dsl-logo

 A ‘hard’ credit check (recorded on your credit report) is usually only conducted when you apply for unconditional approval.
 That’s when the lender will check for any outstanding debts, missed payments or defaults on your credit file.
 Keep your credit rating in good standing by staying on top of your debt payments.

-4. If you’re pre-approved, you'll receive a pre-approval letter
+If you’re pre-approved, you'll receive a confirmation letter

 Your pre-approval letter will specify the maximum loan amount you qualify for and your interest rate.
-With pre-approval in your pocket, you can actively shop around for your dream home with a budget in mind.
+With pre-approval in the bag, you can shop around for your dream home with a budget in mind.

-5. When your offer for a property is accepted, the lender will decide whether to give unconditional loan approval
+Once your offer on a property is accepted, the lender will decide on unconditional loan approval

 Your lender may ask you to submit some supporting paperwork to verify your personal and financial information.
 This is an important step in the pre–approval process to get an accurate assessment of your borrowing capacity.
 Here’s a list of documents you may be asked to provide: